manticoresoftware/docker/README.md

 ```

-# Legacy mode
+## config mode

-Legacy mode which support plain indexes and indexes defined in the configuration can be used with this instance.
-In this case, the `manticore.conf` needs to be mounted and variable `LEGACYMODE=true` passed to the container.
+If you want to run Manticore in config mode - where indexes are defined in the configuration mode - you will need to mount the configuration to the instance:

 ```
-docker run --name manticore -v ~/manticore/etc/manticore.conf:/etc/manticoresearch/manticore.conf -v ~/manticore/data/:/var/lib/manticore/data -e LEGACYMODE=true -p 9306:9306 -d manticoresearch/manticore
+docker run --name manticore -v ~/manticore/etc/manticore.conf:/etc/manticoresearch/manticore.conf -v ~/manticore/data/:/var/lib/manticore/data -p 9306:9306 -d manticoresearch/manticore
 ```

-`searchd` daemon runs under `manticore`, performing operations on index files (like creating or rotation plain indexes) should be made under `manticore` user (otherwise files will be created under `root` and `searchd` can't manipulate them).
+`searchd` daemon runs under `manticore`, performing operations on index files (like creating or rotation plain indexes) should be made under `manticore` user (otherwise files will be created under `root` and `searchd` can't manipulate them):

 ```
 docker exec -it manticore gosu manticore indexer --all --rotate
 ```